mohammadjafri1992/CNN-Breast-Cancer-Diagnosis/README.md

 ### Limited number of hidded layers in the network.
 Another good solution to avoid overfitting is to use a less number of hidden layers.
 This will produce better results on new unseen data by the ML model.

+### Regularization
+If the model is overfitting, it is generally a good idea to perform regularization on the dataset.
+L2 regularization is the most useful type of regularization since it penalizes the outliers by their squared values.

+### Dropout
+Invented by Geoffery Hinton of University of Toronto, dropout works wonders when applied to datasets which have tendency to overfit.
+Both techniques (L2 regularization and Dropout) are applied to a dataset and the results are checked for better approximations.

 I used a deep learning technique, Support Vector Machines (SVM), which is primarily used for this type of binary classification problem.